taddison/personal-site/content/blog/2020/02/swapping-implementations-at-compile-time-with-craco-and-create-react-app/index.md

 Judicious use of toggling the comments definitely gets the job done, though once you go beyond a small handful of files it becomes error prone (releasing dev code to prod...).

 To solve the issue of the comments being everywhere we can use an [environment variable][create react app env variables] - though unfortunately we can't use it to dynamically import.
-The following code is what we're trying to do, but it is unfortunately invalid:
+The following code is what we're trying to do:

 ```javascript
 // This is not valid code!